-After the invention of the steam train there were attempts to develop an autonomous vehicle - a car.
-The first were produced as earlier as 1816 when a professor at the Prague Polytechnic produced an oil fired steam car. .
-It was not until 1871 that a minister in Racine Wisconsin Dr J.W.
+After the invention of the steam train, there were attempts to develop an autonomous vehicle - the car.
+The first was produced as earlier as 1816 when a professor at the Prague Polytechnic produced an oil-fired steam car.
+It was not until 1871 that a minister in Racine Wisconsin Dr. J.W.
 Carhart developed the first carriage size vehicle suitable to American roads.
-The first practical gasoline powered cars were developed in Germany by Siegried Marcus.
+The first practical gasoline-powered cars were designed in Germany by Siegfried Marcus.
 That was followed by cars by Karl Benz.

-In the United States the first automobile company was founded by Charles and Frank Duryea who started the Duryea Motor Wagon Company in 1893.
+In the United States, the first automobile company was founded by Charles and Frank Duryea who started the Duryea Motor Wagon Company in 1893.
 In 1897 the Autocar company was established.
-In 1901 Ransom E Olds founded the Old Motor Vehicle Company.
-The next year the Thomas Jeffrey Company was established and produced Ramblers.
+In 1901 Ransom E Olds founded the Olds Motor Vehicle Company.
+The next year the Thomas Jeffrey Company was created and produced Ramblers.

 However, it was Henry Ford that changed the motor vehicle industry, transforming the car from a niche product into a product for the masses.
 Ford firs founded the Henry Ford Company in 1901 but left it a year later with the rights to the name( ti became the Cadillac Motor Company.
 He went on to found in 1903 the Ford Motor Company.
 The first president was a banker John S Gray as the investors in the new venture feared that Ford would leave the new venture.